 And then follow up with anything that happens afterwards:

 Keep in mind that “what happens afterwards” doesn’t have to be as big as a DVD release.
 Get ready to tweet out when the video hits certain view milestones.
 This is a great way to reconnect with the video at a time your followers will find it interesting.

 To get the most out of these social shares, be sure to use things like our Twitter retweets service to drive even more attention to the content.
 These are your flagpole moments in the history of your YouTube channel.
 Be sure to maximize them.

 Perhaps the most under-utilized strategy for those who are collaborating on videos is using hashtags.
 This is a way for you to start, and link together, a conversation about your video.
 The biggest brands in the world effectively use hashtags to promote their YouTube videos.
 There’s nothing stopping you from coming up with a unique hashtag to promote your collaboration.

 Take a look at this good example from Heineken where they use #OpenYourWorld.

 Notice how they included the hashtag right in the title.
 They then, of course, used it on Twitter:

 Putting a hashtag right in the title greatly encourages your fans to actually use it.
-Failing that, write about it in the description, mention it in the video, or use it as a YouTube Annotation.
+Failing that, write about it in the description, mention it in the video, or use it as a YouTube Card.
 The point is to get your fans, and your collaborator’s fans, talking about it on social media.
 This will push more people to watch it, and may lead to real social connections occurring between your fan bases.